bollu/bollu.github.io/README.txt

 - Monophonic, no harmony (chords)
 - No meter.
 - Read left to right, bottom to top.
 So if two notes are stacked one on top of another, we read the lower then the higher.
+- Has notation that can be decoded into modern notation fairly straightforwardly.

 # Decreasing Metric for Mutual Recursive Functions